 Hakone Freepass

-The Hakone Freepass is 5,140 yen for adults and 1,500 yen for children (age 6 - 11) for a two day pass.
+The Hakone Freepass is 6,100 yen for adults and 1,100 yen for children (age 6 - 11) for a two day pass.
 As I said above, it includes unlimited rides on the Odakyu train/bus network in Hakone and a round trip ticket from Tokyo to Hakone on the Odakyu line.
 However, this covers only the regular train fee, so in order to use the Romance Car to get to Hakone, you also have to buy a limited express ticket.
-This is 1,090 yen each way.
-So it's a total of 7,320 yen for all transportation fees.
+You can check out the full price list for the limited express tickets from the specific stations.

 You can use 8 types of train/bus lines in the Hakone area.
 They are the following; Hakone Tozan Train, Hakone Tozan Cable Car, Hakone Ropeway, Hakone Sightseeing Cruise, Hakone Tozan Bus, Kanko-Shosetsu-Meguri Bus, Odakyu Hakone Highway Bus, Tokai Bus Orange Shuttle.
 But please be aware that if you ride the bus outside the designated areas, you will be charged for the extra section.